0xRace/multiplayergame/memory-bank/implementation-plan.md

 **Step 31: Unit Testing**
 - Write Jest tests for core logic: health math, collision detection, wrap-around behavior.
-- Test: Execute the test suite and confirm 100% pass rate and targeted coverage thresholds.
+- Test: Execute the test suite and confirm 100% pass rate and 100% code coverage.

 **Step 32: End-to-End Testing**
-- Implement Playwright or Cypress tests to cover user flows: movement, collision, pickup, UI navigation.
+- Implement Playwright or Cypress tests to cover user flows: movement, collision, pickup, UI navigation, and chat.
 - Test: Run E2E tests in a headless environment and confirm all scenarios pass without manual steps.

 **Step 33: CI Integration**
-- Ensure GitHub Actions runs lint, type checks, unit tests, and E2E tests on every pull request.
+- Ensure GitHub Actions runs lint, type checks, unit tests, E2E tests, and code coverage (100%) on every pull request.
 - Test: Open or update a PR and confirm the full test matrix completes successfully.

 **Step 34: Dockerization**
 - Write Dockerfiles for client and server that build and serve the applications in containers.
 - Test: Build images locally, run containers, and verify the client can connect to the server and play.

-**Step 35: Staging Deployment**
+**Step 35: Self-Hosted Deployment**
-- Deploy the Dockerized stack to a staging environment (e.g., DigitalOcean App Platform or Heroku).
+- Deploy the Dockerized stack to a self-hosted environment (office/home server).
-- Test: Open the staging URL with multiple browser windows and confirm multiplayer interactions function correctly under light load.
+- Test: Open the local/staging URL with multiple browser windows and confirm multiplayer interactions function correctly under light load.

+---

+## CI Pipeline Requirements

+- Lint all code (client and server).
+- Type-check all TypeScript code.
+- Run all unit tests (Jest) and ensure 100% code coverage.
+- Run all end-to-end tests (Playwright or Cypress).
+- Build Docker images for client and server.
+- Deploy to self-hosted server (manual or automated step).

 ---